 Laser marking on foils and paint gives you the ability to precisely define the size of engraved lines and improve the definition of corners, resulting in an enhanced appearance and a significant boost in productivity.

 Laser marking precisely removes and carbonizes extremely thin paint layers from a wide variety of materials.
 When using a paint laser engraving machine, a bit of the material is ablated from the surface.
 The laser penetrates the surface and removes a piece of it, creating a depression.

-The laser allows precise cutting in record times of even the smallest portion of material, leaving the edges clean and clear.
-Laser cutting does not apply any pressure on the film or foil.
-The entire process is contactless and is faster than any other cutting system (such as plotter or blade).
-In addition, laser cutting is perfect when you need to work on multilayer films: you can use it to cut a number of layers (for example, support films, adhesive films and cover films) in one single step.
+Lasers make precise cuts in record time, even when working with the smallest pieces.
+Edges come out clean and clear.
+Laser cutting does not apply any pressure on the foil or film.
+The entire process is contactless and faster than any other cutting system.
+In addition, laser cutting is perfect when you need to work on multilayer foils and films.
+You can use it to cut a number of layers, such as support films, adhesive films and cover films, in a single step.

-“Day & night” laser marking on paints can be found wherever there is need for illuminated plastic-covered electronics.
-This process is widely-used in Automotive industry (for example for car switches and buttons) and consumer electronics.
-The laser selectively removes specific lacquer layers from multilayer-coated transparent parts until the correct or desired color is exposed.
+“Day & night” laser marking is for backlit plastic-covered electronics and is widely used in the automotive industry — for car switches and buttons — and for consumer electronics.
+Selective ablation removes surface layers from multilayer-coated, transparent parts until the desired color is exposed.